 The Cooking Point: The Key to Everything

 Northern bonito belongs to the tuna family, which means its flesh behaves more like red meat than white fish.
-And like a good sirloin, grilled bonito is best enjoyed with a pink center.
+And just like a good sirloin, grilled bonito is best enjoyed with a pink center.

-Cooking Times by Thickness
+Cooking times by thickness

 | Cut | Thickness | Time per side | Result |